turingschool-examples/adopt_dont_shop_paired/README.md

 ## Permission

 - if there is a specific gem you'd like to use in the project, please get permission from your instructors first

+## Setup
+This project builds off of the solo project, Adopt Don't Shop.
+Between you and your partner, choose which one of your repos you'd like to use.
+If you choose to use Partner A's solo project, Partner A will clone their project into a new directory and push up to a new repo on github.
+Then, Partner A should add Partner B as a collaborator to that project.

 ## User Stories